 towels of varying sizes), simple cutlery for if they order room service and

-need an extra fork, stationary with pens and paper, slippers and a robe, a tea
+need an extra fork, stationary with pens and paper, slippers and a robe, a

-and coffee machine (or at least instant), and internet access.
+(or at least instant), and internet access.
 There is a

 range of ways to provide these amenities.
 The toiletries can reflect your hotel’s